nadinejun0/trade-qt-firefox/README.md

 ## Privacy

 - All data is stored locally in your browser using Firefox's sync storage
-- No data is sent to external servers except for fetching public trade values from Neopets
+- No data is sent to external servers except for fetching public trade values from Lebron
 - Your item lists sync only between your own Firefox browsers when logged into Firefox Sync